-LEARNING SKILLS 010B - MATHEMATICS FUNDAMENTALS (NDA) - 1.00 UNITS Rpt 3
+LEARNING SKILLS 010B - MATHEMATICS FUNDAMENTALS (NDA) - 1.00 UNITS

 Individualized review of basic mathematics skills involving fractions and decimals.
 Depending upon the diagnostic assessment, students will be placed in an appropriate program.
 Students may enroll through the twelfth week of the semester.
 This course is open to all students.
 Grades are on a credit/no-credit basis.
-(RPT3)

-8237 LAB 3:10 hrs TBA VANGOR, R A LS 209 8238 LAB 3:10 hrs TBA ADELEYE, A LS 209
+8237 LAB 3:10 hrs TBA VANGOR, R A LS 209 8238 LAB 3:10 hrs TBA ADELEYE.
+A LS 209

-LEARNING SKILLS 010C - MATHEMATICS FUNDAMENTALS (NDA) - 1.00 UNITS Rpt 3
+LEARNING SKILLS 010C - MATHEMATICS FUNDAMENTALS (NDA) - 1.00 UNITS

 Individualized review of basic mathematics skills involving ratios and proportions, percents, simple geometry, statistical graph analysis, and signed numbers.
-Depending upon the diagnostic assessment, students will be placed in an appropriate program.
+Depending upon the diagnostic assessment, students will be placed in an appropriate.

+8000 LAB 3:10 hrs TBA VANGOR, R A LS 209 8243 LAB 3·10 hrs TBA ADFLEYE A LS 209

+LEARNING SKILLS 011A - ELEMENTARY ALGEBRA (NDA) - 1.00 UNITS

+Individualized review of basic algebra skills involving the language of algebra and equations and inequalities.
 Students may enroll through the twelfth week of the semester.
 This course is open to all students.
 Grades are on a credit/no-credit basis.
-(RPT3)

-8243 LAB 3:10 hrs TBA ADELEYE, A LS 209

-LEARNING SKILLS 011A - ELEMENTARY ALGEBRA (NDA) - 1.00 UNITS Rpt 3 through the twelfth week of the semester.
-This course is open to all students.
-Grades are on a credit/no-credit basis.
-(RPT3)